 Recommended Chase Cards (Business)

-By joining the IHG Rewards Club Dining program and linking a couple of credit cards, you can earn some easy IHG points!
+By joining the IHG Rewards Dining program and linking a couple of credit cards, you can earn some easy IHG Rewards points.

 If you’re already dining out, why not earn a few extra points on your burger and that pint of beer?
-Grabbing take-out?
-You might even earn extra IHG points at your favorite Thai place.
+Grabbing takeout?
+You might even earn extra IHG Rewards points at your favorite Thai place.

 Plus, if you pair your IHG Rewards program membership with a credit card that earns a category bonus on dining, you’re earning points on top of points.